rbbrdckybk/dream-factory/README.md

 ```
 !STEPS = 20
 ```
+You may also specify a range (e.g. !STEPS = 30-55) and a random value within your range will be chosen when the prompt is executed.
 #### !SAMPLER
 The sampler to use (default is DPM++ 2M Karras).
 This must match an available option in your Auto1111 SD webui exactly.
 You can press ctrl+h or click the help icon at the top right corner of the editor to see a reference list of available samplers (click on a sampler to copy it to the clipboard so that you can easily paste it into the editor).
 ```